johnnylu305/deeplab-imagenet-pytorch/README.md

-# Deeplab V2 with the pre-train of ImageNet
+# An unofficial Deeplab V2 with the pre-train weight of ImageNet
 This repository and codes are largely based on and modified from [deeplab-pytorch](https://github.com/kazuto1011/deeplab-pytorch).
 I highly recommend visiters to visit the GitHub.

 ## Downloading the VOC12 dataset